Forien/foundryvtt-forien-easy-polls/README.md

 * Thanks to flamewave000 for providing Dialog Macro that became part of the module (Set up a Poll!
 Dialog)
 * Thanks to doumoku for providing Japanese translations
 * Thanks to clemente for providing Brazilian Portuguese translations
+* Thanks to Mystery-Man-From-Ouperspace for providing French translations

 ## Support